Bolivian National Revolution: Agrarian reform

 In the mid-20th century, Bolivia had a latifundist agrarian system characterized by unequal land tenure, semi-feudal working conditions, and a low capacity to provide food to Bolivia.
 Approximately 4.5% of the population owned 70% of the agricultural land.
 Agricultural work consisted of a system of labor control through access to land through labor benefits.
 Also, the indigenous people had to contribute with seeds, tools and animals to carry out the work.
 In addition to agricultural labor obligations, the indigenous people were obliged to offer personal services left over during the colonial periods to the landowner and his family.
-The inefficiency of the agricultural sector was such that between 35 to 40 percent of imports were food.
+The inefficiency of the agricultural sector was such that between 35 and 40 percent of imports were food.
 In January 1953, an Agrarian Reform Commission was organized, chaired by Vice President Hernán Siles Zuazo with members of opposition parties.
 On 2 August 1953, in Ucureña, Cochabamba, the Agrarian Reform Decree was signed.
 The decree offered indemnity to landowners and granted hacienda lands to Indians through their unions and communities on the condition that they not be sold personally.

 The reform implementation system was cumbersome.
 Of the 15,322 cases initiated between 1953 and 1966, only 7,322 or 48.8% were concluded.
 Between 1954 and 1968, the National Agrarian Reform Service had processed eight million of the approximately thirty-six million hectares to be distributed.
 In the subsequent 30 years, however, an additional 39 million hectares (reaching a total of 47 million hectares) were distributed with more than 650,000 beneficiaries.